Bloody Roar (video game)

-Bloody Roar, known as Bloody Roar: Hyper Beast Duel in Europe and Japan, is a fighting video game originally developed by Raizing (now Eighting) as an arcade game.
-It was later adapted for the PlayStation by Hudson Soft and published by Sony Computer Entertainment for the PlayStation.
-The arcade version was released on July 7, 1997 and was titled Beastorizer in North America.
-The PlayStation version was released in Japan on November 6, 1997, in North America (under the title Bloody Roar) on October 31, 1997 and in Europe in March 1998.
+known as Bloody Roar: Hyper Beast Duel in Europe and Japan, is a 1997 arcade fighting video game developed by Raizing and published by Hudson Soft as the first game of the Bloody Roar series.
+The arcade version, build on Sony ZN-1 hardware, was released in July 1997 and titled Beastorizer in North America; the game was ported to the PlayStation that same year and in North America, where it was published by Sony Computer Entertainment, it was released under the Bloody Roar moniker in common with other regions.

-Bloody Roar is the first game in the Bloody Roar video game series and was followed by four sequels on multiple platforms.
 The game's story centers on a group of warriors known as "zoanthropes", who have the power to transform into half-human half-animal "Beasts", and the Tylon Corporation, an underground organization that seeks to use zoanthropes as mind-controlled weapons.
-The game received generally positive reviews from critics for its originality and graphics, while the audio received mixed opinions.
-The game's success resulted in its re-release for The Best range on October 14, 1999.
+Bloody Roar received generally positive reviews from critics for its originality and graphics, while the audio received mixed opinions.
+The game's success led to it being followed by a sequel, Bloody Roar 2 (1998).
 The game was re-released on the PlayStation Network in North America on August 20, 2009.